-Waterman et al. [29] have formulated a variant of their exact approach (Section 7.3.1) to construct a tree from possibly non-additive distances.
+Waterman et al. [29] have formulated a variant of their exact approach (Section 7.3.1) to heuristically construct a ME tree from possibly non-additive distances.
 Again, taxa are sequentially added one by one.
-To determine the position to include a new leaf node, a linear program is used.
+Like in Greedy sequencial addition (Section 6.3), all internal edges are tested for including a new leaf node, and an intermediate solution is greedily chosen to proceed.
+As selection criterion, the minimal tree length is determined for each topoloy using a linear program.